Trams in Liège: Second public contract and award to Tram'Ardent

-A new call for tenders was published in March 2016, and by 5 October 2017, two bids had been received, from Alstom in France and Construcciones y Auxiliar de Ferrocarriles (CAF) in Spain.
+A new call for tenders was published in March 2016, and by 5 October 2017, two bids had been received, from Alstom in France and CAF in Spain.
 On 10 February 2017, Eurostat approved the financial package.
 The final choice of the manufacturer should have been made in the first quarter of 2018.
 However, the transfer of the TEC group to a Walloon Transport Operator (OTW) entailed a further postponement.
 On 19 September 2018, Opérateur de transport de Wallonie (OTW – new name of the SRWT) awarded the contract to the Tram'Ardent consortium comprising CAF, which will supply the Urbos vehicles, Colas, which will build the infrastructure, and DIF, which will provide financing.
 As part of a Public-Private Partnership, Tram'Ardent will finance, design and build the tramway, and maintain its trams and infrastructure for 31 years.
 TEC, a brand name for the OTW, will operate the trams.

 By 2019, construction of the line was underway, but would experience various setbacks and delays.
 In 2023, the region of Wallonia would pay Tram'Ardent €79 million to compensate it for expenses related to COVID-19, which delayed the project by 2 years and 3 months.

 On 9 October 2023, the first run of a tram outside the depot took place.
 The tram made a test run from Bressoux to Coronmeuse, the line's northern terminus.
 The test run was mostly carried out a low speed, but at one point during the trip, the tram accelerated to 50 km/h in order to test its brakes.
 This was a first step in testing all 20 delivered trams.

 After construction delays, system testing of the new line began on 31 October 2024.
 In November 2024, a new opening date of 15 April 2025 was announced, which would be about two and a half years later than originally planned.
 The expected cost of the 12-kilometre line was expected to exceed one billion euros.
 In March 2025, TEC announced that the line opening would be delayed until 28 April 2025 in order to correct some technical problems discovered during dry runs of the system.